BenShelton/library-api/packages/core/README.md

-# Library API Core
+# Library Core

-Core tools for use with @library-api packages.
+Core tools for internal use with other Library API packages.

+This package is brought to you by [Library API](../../README.md).

 ## Development